 Abaloparatide

-Abaloparatide is an extensively studied compound
+Abaloparatide is a fda approved compound

 Effect of Abaloparatide vs Placebo on New Vertebral Fractures in Postmenopausal Women With Osteoporosis (ACTIVE Trial)